-In sparse data, only a small proportion of variables is informative about the underlying cluster structure.
+In sparse clustering, only a small proportion of variables is informative about the underlying cluster structure.
 Standard techniques like K-Means or DIB assume all variables are equally informative, which is rarely true in practice.
-We extend DIB to incorporate feature weighting, where feature selection is a special case (zero weights correspond to unselected variables).
+We extend DIB to incorporate feature weighting; feature selection is a special case, with zero weights corresponding to unselected variables.

 The Sparse DIB optimisation problem becomes: